The Disney dining plan is currently unavailable but we expect that it will return. Visit Disney’s Dining Plan page here to see current status.

 This is a combination of Quick-Service & Table-Service meals.

-- 1 Quick-Service meal (includes entrée and a non-alcoholic drink.
-At lunch and dinner you also get a dessert or you can substitute a snack at the location you’re having your meal in.)
+- 1 Quick-Service meal (includes entrée and a non-alcoholic drink or alcoholic drink if it’s offered at the location you’re dining in.)

 - 2 snacks

 - 1 Table-Service Meal, Full Buffet or Family Style Meal (includes an entrée, a non-alcoholic drink or an alcoholic drink (if it’s offered at the location you’re dining in) and dessert with lunch or dinner.
 Dessert may be substituted for an appetizer.
 They may be able to make a substitute but it’s not guaranteed.
 Cinderella’s Royal Table, Signature Dining and Dinner Shows cost two Table-Service meal credits.)

 - 3 Table-Service or Quick-Service Meals (Quick-Service meals all include an entrée and non-alcoholic or alcoholic beverage if it’s offered at the location you’re dining in.
 Table-Service for breakfast includes an entree and non-alcoholic beverage, or a full Buffet or Family-Style Meal.
 For Lunch and Dinner you get an appetizer, entrée, dessert & non-alcoholic beverage, or a Full Buffet or Family-Style Meal.
 Dessert substitutions are not guaranteed but may be available at some locations.
-Character Dining, Signature Dining, and Dinner Shows use two Table-Service Meal credits.
+Cinderella’s Royal Table, Signature Dining, and Dinner Shows use two Table-Service Meal credits.
 Private In-Room Dining is available for 2 meals for each meal ordered.
 Coronado Springs is excluded.
 Pizza Delivery is an option for two meals.)